It Comes at Night: Release

 The film had its world premiere at Overlook Film Festival at Timberline Lodge, Oregon, on April 29, 2017.
 The film was scheduled to be released on August 25, 2017, but was rescheduled for June 9, 2017.

+Reception

 Box office

 It Comes at Night grossed $14 million in the United States and Canada and $5.7 million in other territories for a worldwide total of $19.7 million.

 It Comes at Night was released alongside The Mummy and Megan Leavey, and was expected to gross around $7 million from 2,533 theaters in its opening weekend, with a chance of making as much as $12 million.
 It made $700,000 from Thursday night previews and $2.4 million on its first day.
 It ended up debuting to $6 million, finishing 6th at the box office.
 Deadline Hollywood noted the film's poor audience word-of-mouth led to a drop of potential Saturday and Sunday sales.